Sea Kayak in Loreto, Baja

 Dates & Rates

-We offer daily departures of the 1 and 2-day Loreto Kayaking Tours from November through April.
+We offer daily departures by request, for 1 and 2-day Loreto Kayaking Tours from November 1 - January 10 and from April 1-30, on a space available basis.
 Please contact an Adventure Consultant for details on a desired date and group size.

 - Full services of our Adventure Consultants